iSyser/AoE2DE_UGC_Guide/docs/general/hotkeys/index.md

 ## 1. What is a hotkey?

 A hotkey is a key or combination of keys that can be pressed to allow for quick execution of certain tasks.
-For example, pressing `Ctrl + 1` allows you to set a control group of units that you can then quickly select by pressing `1`.
+For example, pressing ++ctrl+1++ allows you to set a control group of units that you can then quickly select by pressing ++1++.

 The standard way to bind hotkeys to units and actions is to assign them through the ingame menu.
 While this works great for the standard ingame units, what if you want to give hotkeys to a unit when you are making a custom scenario, a random map with custom units or a mod?